10 Stereotypes of Mental Health Professionals

 a) Many of the age-old scary interventions have gone the way of rusty archaic medical devices.
 Variations of hypnosis and electroconvulsive therapy (ECT), for example, exist today as evidence-based, highly evolved interventions.
 But the black and white photos of insane asylums and shock therapy are relegated to museums.

 b) Interventions that you don’t understand or feel comfortable with should be fully explained and all your questions answered.
-You might even do your own research to verify a particular intervention for effectiveness—just be wary of the inaccuracies perpetuated by internet “research”.
+You might even do your own research to verify a particular intervention for effectiveness—just be wary of the inaccuracies perpetuated by internet “research."

 Firewalking happens to be in the news lately as a purported confidence-building technique gone awry.
 If you’re like me and have no intention of willingly placing your bare feet on burning coals, seek a professional who practices accordingly.
-For some, such rituals may feel exhilarating and mind expanding
+For some, such rituals may feel exhilarating and mind-expanding.

 8. These professions aren’t legitimate, aren’t evidence-based, don’t require a college degree.
 Or, anybody can call himself a counselor/coach/social worker/etc.

 Some professional titles like counselor and social worker are regulated and require licensure and training from an accredited institution (a minimum of Bachelor's to perform at some capacities, but generally a Master's or Doctorate to obtain full licensure).
 But much depends on the requirements of the regulating body or jurisdiction of that particular professional.
 A profession such as life coaching does not currently require specific education or licensure but does have training institutions, professional membership organizations, and professional registrations.
 This should not suggest any one of these professions is better than the other—they are each different, each respected for the type of service they provide, and each striving to offer the best practices in their respective field.
-As consumers we must do our homework and choose wisely.
+As consumers, we must do our homework and choose wisely.

 9. Counselors and therapists use too much “psychobabble.”2

 As with any profession that exists in the world, a helping professional may possess a certain style or vernacular associated with their profession.
 However, they should also be able to communicate warmly, effectively, and respectfully with their clients.
 I feel that, for the most part, the helping professions have evolved to be less stuffy and less psychobabble-y.
 If you have to meet with a few different professionals before you find one that feels like a good fit, that’s perfectly acceptable.
-Ask for an initial phone chat or in-person consultation to get a sense for his or her style.
+Ask for an initial phone chat or in-person consultation to get a sense of his or her style.

-A former counseling colleague of mine - a popular one, I might add - was covered in tattoos and called himself an "inked shrink."
+A former counseling colleague of mine—a popular one, I might add—was covered in tattoos and called himself an "inked shrink."
 The variety you’ll find within these professionals matches the variety within humanity as a whole.
 In other words, helping professionals are just like you and me.
 They have tattoos, they have disabilities, they get divorces, they dream of being astronauts, they get depressed, they sing karaoke, and they have bad hair days.
 The stereotype within which you or I have placed them does not make them lesser abled at their profession.
 A young therapist may be wise for her years and more insightful than a seasoned therapist 20 years her senior.
 Go in with an open mind and be pleasantly surprised.

 Do stereotypes and worry about how you're perceived hold you back from expressing yourself authentically?
 Do your stereotypes of others prevent you from meeting or accepting new people?
 Just remember that we are all one human family.
 Today, practice staying open to possibilities.